Mana Cycles For Children 2017

 Kia ora, my name is Mana.
 I'm a nineteen-year-old youth advocate from Blenheim studying Public Policy and Architecture.
 I'm also a whangai/adopted child 😊

 During the next university break from July the 10th-17th I'm riding my road bike from Wellington to Kaitaia (Via New Plymouth and The Great South Road) to raise funds for vulnerable tamariki/children in New Zealand.
-The ride will take seven days, with one day's rest if needed.
-I have outlined the route down below.
+The ride will take seven days, with one day's rest in Auckland and I have outlined the route down below.

 I've been cycling for a long while, completed various NZ cycling events a few times such as The Forest Graperide in Marlborough, Le Race to Akaroa and have ridden bikes around the world.
-This time I'm going a little (a lot) further than usual and this time for a reason that excites me.
-On the first of April this year, an independent advocacy service called VOYCE - Whakarongo Mai was created to support kids in care under the newly formed children's ministry, Oranga Tamariki.
+On the first of April this year an independent advocacy service called VOYCE - Whakarongo Mai was created to support kids in care under the newly formed children's ministry, Oranga Tamariki.
 Over the past two years, I have been involved with advising various focus groups as well as becoming a youth advocate for the Minister of Social Development, Anne Tolley.

-I am massively grateful for that opportunity, and to continue the ongoing support for putting tamariki children at the center of all decisions made for them!
-Even if it's just for a few kids!
-That's still an incredible support to help build them to be loud mouths like me!
+I am massively grateful for that opportunity, and to continue the ongoing support for putting tamariki children at the center of all decisions I've decided to do this bike ride to raise funds for them so they can continue to have more of a say!

 Below is an outline of the route: if any support could be provided along the way, I would hugely appreciate it because it means more money can be saved!
 Please email me or message me through Facebook if you have even a floor for me to sleep on! - I can do dishes pretty well (not so great at cooking chicken) 😂 I also encourage other riders to get out there with me in the freezing cold winter and tell me that I'm going too slow!
-This is not just a pledge for funding, it's an awareness pledge for support in whatever way you can afford.
-Things are tough out there I totally understand.
+This is not just a pledge for funding, it's to raise awareness of VOYCE - Whakarongo Mai to help engage with more New Zealanders in the most ridiculous way!

 I already have a bike and two legs, I just need tubes and a place to stay each night!
 But these costs will be covered by me personally.

-Day One will begin in Wellington (Via SH1) across to Whanganui (215km). -Stay One Night.
+Day One, Monday 10th July, will begin in Wellington (Via SH1) across to Whanganui (215km). -Stay One Night.

-Day Two will start in Whanganui (Via SH3) riding past Mount Taranaki to New Plymouth (170km).
+Day Two, Tuesday 11th July, will start in Whanganui (Via SH3) riding past Mount Taranaki to New Plymouth (170km).
 Stay One Night.

-Day Three will travel from New Plymouth through to Hamilton (241km).
+Day Three, Wednesday 12th July, will travel from New Plymouth through to Hamilton (241km).
 Stay One Night.

-Day Four will be between Hamiton to Auckland via The Great South Road (150km).
-Stay One or Two Nights
+Day Four, Thursday & Friday 13th & 14th July, will be between Hamiton to Birkenhead, North Shore, Auckland via The Great South Road (170km).
+Stay Two Nights

-Day Five will continue snaking through the various roads to Auckland North and then continue to Whangarei (178km).
+Day six, Saturday 15th July, will continue snaking through the various roads to Auckland North and then continue to Whangarei (178km).
 Stay One Night.

-Day Six between Whangarei (Via SH1) heading into Kaitaia (153km).
-Stay One Night.
+Day seven, Sunday 16th July, between Whangarei (Via SH1) heading into Kaitaia (153km).
+Stay One Night and hopefully will be attending a care connection event in Kaitaia for kids in care.

 All donations made to this page will be given to VOYCE.
 The funds will go towards ring fencing for activities such as events and conferences for kids in care.